picsul/short-message-survey/README.md

-# sms_app
+# Short Message Survey

-SMS app for sending out text-based ESM surveys
+*Short Message Survey* is an app for sending out text-based ESM surveys